 If negotiation tactics are outside your wheelhouse, turn it over to an auto broker or consider purchasing through a service like the AAA Endorsed Auto Buying Program, which nets members special pricing through authorized dealers.

-“Whether you’re a first-time car buyer, you’re not comfortable with the negotiating process, or you simply know that you’re an impulse buyer who needs someone to say NO for you, it’s ok to ask for help with car shopping,” says Shattuck.
+“Whether you’re a first-time car buyer, you’re not comfortable with the negotiating process, or you simply know that you’re an impulse buyer who needs someone to say no for you, it’s ok to ask for help with car shopping,” Shattuck says.
 “It’s a major purchase, so it’s important to make a good decision and to get a good deal.”

-How to avoid: Bring a friend or relative who’s knowledgeable and comfortable with the car-buying process and can be your advocate, or consider hiring a professional.
-Some car-buying services offer discounted pricing on vehicles through dealers in your area, and others offer more personalized service that helps you through the entire selection and buying process.
+How to avoid: Bring a friend or relative who’s knowledgeable and comfortable with the car-buying process and can be your advocate — or consider hiring a professional.
+Some car-buying services offer discounted pricing on vehicles through dealers in your area, while others offer more personalized service that helps you through the entire process.